socrata/datasync/resources/control-config.md

 | escape | Used to specify the escape character.
 Typically this is "\\", a single backslash.
 | columns | JSON list of column names.
 If null then the first line of the CSV after any skipped records is used.
 If specified, it must be an array of strings and must not contain nulls.
 Note that the column names, whether provided in “columns” or in the first row of the CSV, must match the [API field names]({{ site.root }}/resources/faq-common-problems#how-do-i-find-the-api-field-names-for-my-columns.html), not the display name of the columns.
 | ignoreColumns | Specifies any columns in the CSV/TSV file that are to be ignored.
 These must be given as an array of strings, each of which must be listed within `columns`.
 | skip | Specifies the number of rows to skip.
-The first row that will be read is `skip` + 1; may be read as a header or a data row depending on how `columns` is set.
+The first row that will be read is `skip` + 1 and will be read as a header or a data row depending on how `columns` is set.
 If `columns` is null, the first row read will be treated as the header; otherwise it is treated as data.
 | trimWhitespace | Trims leading and trailing whitespace before inserting the data into the dataset.
 Also trims quoted values (e.g. " Foo" would be converted to "Foo").
 | trimServerWhitespace | Trims leading and trailing whitespace that already exists in the dataset.
 This flag is generally only necessary if data was previously added to the dataset with whitespace (due to trimWhitespace being false).
 | useSocrataGeocoding | Relevant only to Location columns.
 Controls how comparisons are made between values in the CSV/TSV file and the data we have stored in our servers.
 If you are not providing the latitude and longitude in the synthetic location (e.g. Socrata will geocode the location), set this to "true" to minimize perceived changes to your data.
 If you are providing the latitude and longitude in the synthetic location, set this to "false".